 Life after a failed relationship isn’t easy: you are bound to reinvent yourself, to re-adapt into a world that is no longer made for two.
-Truth is, there is no single formula on how to start over again, just as there is no single formula on how to loose those extra holiday pounds from last summer: you have to carefully listen to your body, and you only know your metabolism is omg-so unique.
+Truth is, there is no single formula on how to start over again, just as there is no single formula on how to build a routine and stick to it.

-But back to relationships: every background is different.
+Back to relationships: every background is different.
 Do you share the same group of friends or workplace with your ex?
 Are you close to each other families?
-Did you end up in “good terms”?
-Does it still hurt to call him “ex”?
+Did you end up in “good terms?”
+Does it still hurt to call him “ex?”
 Whether you are the one who made the final decision or not, you must rebuild your life.
-You are on your own now (think of it as liberated!).
-And you have to fill the holes left by him (or her) with other people and new interests.
+You are on your own now (think of it as liberated!), and you have to fill the holes left by him (or her) with other people and new interests.
 You might be still in a dark place.
 You might think that there is nothing good enough to replace him, or you even might think that without him you are not as special.

 But here is a fact: you are still the same person.
 Seriously!
-That funny, active, creative, extraordinary human being that you are is still right here, but only more wise, more mature, and you probably know better what is best for you now.
+That funny, active, creative, extraordinary human being that you are is still right here, but only more wise, more mature, and you now know better what is best for you.

 I won’t call them rules, but here are some hints that will help you focus on what is important while recovering from a breakup:

 TAKE THE CHANCE TO START ANEW.
-Breaking up with someone can be awake up call on how are we directing our life.
-Perhaps after you broke up, you realize how much you prioritized your ex.
+Breaking up with someone can be a wake-up call on how we are guiding our lives.
+Perhaps after you broke up, you realized how much you prioritized your ex.
 Perhaps there was nothing else that you considered meaningful and of your own.
 I encourage you to take a moment and think.
 You are free to take on any project you want.
-Who do you want be?
-Where do you want your life to go to?
+Who do you want to be?
+In which direction do you want your life to go?

 RECAP WITH YOUR FRIENDS.
 Wait, are you one of those gals that stopped being a gal when in a ferocious relationship with this guy?
-We get it; it does happens.
+We get it; it happens.
 This new relationship absorbed so much from you that you stopped seeing most of your friends.
-Perhaps that’s one of the reasons your relationship didn’t work either, as you relayed all your emotional needs in a single person.
+Perhaps that’s one of the reasons your relationship didn’t work either, as you put all your emotional needs on a single person.
 Now, you find yourself back and don’t know how to approach your old friends… Truth?
-Well, don’t worry, if they are truly good friends they’ll understand you.
+Well, don’t worry, if they are truly good friends, they’ll understand.
 Explain your situation to them, be kind and do not demand instant complicity: things will not be the same from one day to the other, so don’t rush it and give it time.
 Also, don’t do it again when the new perfect guy shows up.

 MAKE NEW FRIENDS.
 Look at your mobile apps.
 Do you see this cute white logo, the one that says “Hey!”?
 That’s your new best friend.
 Trust me.
-Before you get in other business your broken heart is not ready for yet (think: app with red flame logo), realize this is the time to meet new people.
-Be bold and take the chance to meet up with Vinas.
+Before you get into another affair of the soul your broken heart is not ready for yet (think: app with red flame logo), realize this is the time to meet new people.
+Be bold and take the chance to meet up with vinas.
 New lifestyles and activities will bring you to places and environments that are safe.
-Go to places that don’t have strong associations with you ex.
+Go to places that don’t have strong associations with your ex.
 Build new memories.

 REBOUNDS HELP (SOMETIMES).
-Having a rebound is fun and it can be healthy as it makes you come out of your cave, put some make up on, and see the light of the day ( or the light of the club).
-It can be very exciting but hey, it can also be disappointing.
-It ain’t gonna feel the same exciting or fulfilling as when you were in love.
-Still, if you want, take the chance of experiencing something new and fresh where there are no resentments, lies or disappointments (yet).
-It is just a blank page you can start writing whatever you want to write on it.
+Having a rebound is fun and it can be healthy as it makes you come out of your cave; put some makeup on, and see the light of the day ( or the light of the club).
+It can be very exciting, but hey–it can also be disappointing.
+It isn’t gonna feel as exciting or fulfilling as when you were in love.
+Still, if you want, take the chance of experiencing something new and fresh where there are no resentments, lies or disappointments.
+It is just a blank page you can start writing whatever you want to write.
 Be careful though!
 Protect yourself!

 CONTACT/NO CONTACT Ah, this is complicated.
-It really depends of every breakup.
+It really depends on every breakup.
 Sometimes your ex is still your best friend and will help you go through the adaptation to your new situation.
 But most of the times, it is just better that you do your own thing for a while.
 You probably won’t want to know when your ex meets a new girl or has an amazing trip planned for the summer.
-If this person was toxic for you or you realize that even after breaking up you are still too dependent on him, don’t doubt on trying stronger measures: temporary unfollow from social networks and delete him from your phone contacts.
-These can seem extreme, but will avoid that you give yourself the space you really need.
-When you’re feeling down, call your favorite Vina and talk it out with her.
+If this person was toxic for you or you realize that even after breaking up you are still too dependent on him, don’t doubt on trying stronger measures: temporarily unfollow from social networks and delete him from your phone contacts.
+These can seem extreme but will give you the space you really need.
+When you’re feeling down, call your favorite vina and talk it out with her.

 PATIENCE.
 Breakups are messy and very emotional.
 It’s going to take some time to feel less vulnerable and more stable.
-Perhaps you think you are making massive progress (and, in truth, you are!) but then your ex shows up unexpectedly in a party and that effects you more than you wished.
+Perhaps you think you are making massive progress (and, in truth, you are!), but then your ex shows up unexpectedly at a party and that affects you more than you wished.
 Maybe you break apart.
-It’s important to know: That is OK.
-It will be OK.
+It’s important to know: That is okay.
+It will be okay.
 Real change is slow.
 The good news?
 You have come a long way and the next day, you are gonna be stronger than ever.

 So plan something fun with your friends.
 Be kind to yourself.
-And remember you will heal and find someone deserving of all you offer.
+And remember you will heal and find someone deserving of all you have to offer.

 Looking for new vinas to help you through your heartache?
 Start swiping now.